ringlej/ptxdist/doc/dev_manual.rst

     endif

-Note: To extend the base name by a suboption name as a trailing component gives PTXdist the ability to detect a change in the package’s settings to force its rebuild.
+.. note:: To extend the base name by a suboption name as a trailing component gives PTXdist the ability to detect a change in the package’s settings to force its rebuild.

 To make usage of the new menu entries, we must check them in the rule file and add the correct parameters: